HKpowerStudio

 • Clean out your attic, garage, or basement space before you return your holiday decoration bins (vacuum, wipe down shelves if needed, etc.).

-• Have a Grab-A-Gift bag or bin with an assortment of “anyone” appropriate gifts (for last min hostess or holiday gift exchange items).
+• Have a Grab-A-Gift bag or bin with an assortment of “anyone” appropriate gifts (for last-minute hostess or holiday gift exchange items).

-• Clean out your spices as your cook and bake.
-Toss the old and make note of anything needed (put the date of purchase on the bottom).
+• Clean out your spices as you cook and bake.
+Toss the old items and make a note of anything that needs to be replaced (include the date of purchase on the bottom).

-How to take care of yourself with purpose this season.
+How to care for yourself with purpose this season.

 • Don’t overbook your holiday calendar.
 If you’ve been invited to a million parties and events, occasionally, say no to a few and leave yourself some evenings at home, either alone or with your family and relax!